Skip to main content

 For purposes of receiving continuing legal education credit, “pro bono” means legal service provided by an attorney to either a person of limited means or a charitable organization in which the legal service is assigned, verified, and reported to the Commission by an organization recognized by the Commission.

-If the pro bono program needs to be recognized by the Commission as providing pro bono programs or services in Ohio (see, Gov. Bar R. X, Sec.
-5(H)(5)), the program must first complete a Form 21.
-If, after review of the Form 21, the program is recognized by the Commission, the program then should submit a Form 22 for accreditation of its specific pro bono program.
+If the pro bono organization needs to be recognized by the Commission as providing pro bono programs or services in Ohio (see, Gov. Bar R. X, Sec.
+5(G)), the organization must first complete a Form 21.
+If the organization is recognized by the commission after their review of Form 21, the organization should then submit a Form 22 for accreditation too its specific pro bono program.

-Pro bono programs that wish to seek CLE credit for their volunteer attorneys must complete a Form 22 for submission to the Commission.
-If the application is approved, the pro bono program will be provided with an Activity Code that the program will use to submit attorney attendance credits to the Commission.
+Pro bono organizations that wish to seek CLE credit for their volunteer attorneys must complete a Form 22 for submission to the Commission.
+If the application is approved, the pro bono organization will be provided with an Activity Code that the organization will use to submit attorney attendance credits to the Commission.
 The program approval will be for one calendar year.
-Pro bono programs must resubmit a Form 22 for each year in which it seeks CLE credit for its attorneys.
+Pro bono organizations must resubmit a Form 22 for each year in which it seeks CLE credit for its attorneys.

-Attorneys who wish to receive CLE Credit for their pro bono legal services should complete Part I of Form 23 for submission to the pro bono program.
-The pro bono program should review the information provided by the attorney for completeness and accuracy.
-After the sponsor has verified the information submitted by the attorney in Part I of Form 23, the sponsor should complete Part II of Form 23 to calculate the number of CLE Credit hours to which the attorney is entitled.
-The pro bono program is responsible for submitting these credit hours to the CLE Commission through the Sponsor Portal.
-Sponsors should retain the originals of Form 23 for two years.
+Attorneys who wish to receive CLE Credit for their pro bono legal services should complete Part I of Form 23 for submission to the pro bono organization.
+The pro bono organization should review the information provided by the attorney for completeness and accuracy.
+After the organization has verified the information submitted by the attorney in Part I of Form 23, the organization should complete Part II of Form 23 to calculate the number of CLE Credit hours which the attorney is entitled to receiving.
+The pro bono organization is responsible for submitting these credit hours to the CLE Commission through the Sponsor Portal.
+Organizations should retain the originals of Form 23 for two years.

-"How to Earn CLE Credit for Pro Bono Service"
+Application for CLE Credit for Pro Bono Legal Services

 Word files may be viewed for free with Office Online.